chantastic/css-patterns/readme.markdown

 ```
 .
 ..
-select.css
+Select.css
-select--small.css
+Select--small.css
-select--large.css
+Select--large.css
 ```

 The thinking is out of place because select in bound to need more context-specific modifications.
 There are too many questions for answers.
 Does it justify a new file?
-Do I tack on context to an existing modifier(`select--small--person-show`)?
+Do I tack on context to an existing modifier(`Select--small--person-show`)?
 Is this modification reusable?
-Should it be(`select--small--not-as-small-as-small-though`).
+Should it be(`Select--small--not-as-small-as-small-though`).

 The decorator pattern answers those questions.

 * New File?
 Yes
 * Do a add context to an existing class?
 Yes
-* Is the new class reusable?
+* Is the new class reusable in unrelated contexts?
 No

 ## Composition